 Lake Minnewanka can be a long adventure in itself.
 Explore by kayak, canoe, or motorboat – all available to rent on-site.
 Visiting Minnewanka by boat offers great fishing – whether you’re experienced or new, pick up a license and give it a try.

 Day 3: Canoe the pinnacle of lakes, Lake Louise

 The beauty of Lake Louise is irresistible by boat, and starting June 1, you can grab a spot on the Roam Transit Route 8X bus to get a ride straight there.
 Catch the first bus and enjoy the stillness of the lake in the early morning.
 Rentals are available on-site at the Fairmont Chateau Lake Louise.

 Day 4: Canoe, Kayak, or SUP where the Bow River begins

 If you’ve fallen head over heels for water sports, stop by Atmosphere in Banff to outfit yourself for future lake adventures.
-Already own a canoe, kayak, or SUP?
+Already own a canoe, kayak, or SUP, or want to rent one from Bow Valley SUP?
 Discover more of Banff National Park off the beaten path.
 Driving west from Banff on Highway 1, take the exit to the Icefields Parkway/93 North.
 About 20 minutes down the road, turn off at Bow Lake to enjoy a paddle with a view of the Bow Glacier.
 This is the water that feeds into the Bow River.

 Extend your stay on the Icefields Parkway and explore more of the park, take your time and see another hidden gem just a short drive north: Waterfowl Lakes.
 With views this stunning, you may want to broaden your stay and make it an overnight trip.
 Parks Canada camping is available on a first come first served basis, so why not soak in the sunset from your boat on the lake.